-What is the squat-spread-position?
+What is the spread-squat-position?

 How does the spread-squat-position look like?

-Advantages of the spread-squat-position ?
+Advantages of the spread-squat-position:

 You can carry your child in this position directly after birth - whether on the hip, the back or on the belly.
-When choosing a baby carrier or sling, always ensure that the seat portion extends to the knee of your child and the back is supported and rounded.
+When choosing a baby carrier or sling, always ensure that the seat portion extends to the knee of your child so that the back is supported and rounded.
 For newborns and infants, you also ensure that the head is supported, since they can not hold it up themselves.

-The most important at a glance
+The most important at a glance:

-- The legs of the newborn should be squatted (about 110°)
+- The legs of the newborn should be squatted (about 110°).

-- The hips should be oriented to the front
+- The hips should be oriented to the front.

-- The thighs should be spread in about a 90° angle
+- The thighs should be spread in about a 90° angle slightly.